 WHAT KIND OF SWEETENER DO YOU USE?

 Any kind of sweetener works.
-However, I do want to point out that if you use honey (or any thick syrup), it is best if you mix in the honey while the tea is hot so that the honey can dissolve evenly.
+However, if you use honey (or any thick syrup), it is best if you mix in the honey while the tea is hot so that the honey can dissolves evenly.
 The same goes for granulated sugar.
-Of course this will mean that you’ll have to approximate how much sweetener you’ll need before the bubble tea is ready for tasting.
+Of course, this will mean that you’ll have to approximate how much sweetener you’ll need before the bubble tea is ready for tasting.
 You’ll probably need at least 2 tablespoons of honey for every 2 cups of tea.

-Because everyone has different preferences for sweetness, I recommend preparing simple syrup and having each person add however much simple syrup they want into the drink.
+Because everyone has different preferences for sweetness, I recommend preparing simple syrup and having each person add however much simple syrup they want into their drinks.
 Simple syrup is easy to prepare.
-Heat 1 cup of water in a saucepan and add 1 cup of sugar once the water starts simmering.
-Stir until the sugar dissolves and turn off the heat.
+Combine 1/2 cup of water and 1/2 cup of sugar in a saucepan and heat to a boil.
+Cook until the sugar dissolves and turn off the heat.
 Once the simple syrup has cooled, bottle it up, and it’s ready to be used.
-Typically, I use about 2 tablespoons of simple syrup to each drink, just so it tastes barely sweet.
-Some people might want more syrup in there.
+Typically, I use about 1 1/2 tablespoons of simple syrup for each drink, just so it tastes barely sweet.
+Some people might want more syrup in their drink.

 You can steep the tea 1 or 2 days before and store it in the refrigerator.
 Also, you can make the simple syrup several days ahead.
-I wouldn’t recommend cooking the tapioca pearls ahead because the pearls harden quite quickly.
+I wouldn’t recommend cooking the tapioca pearls more than an hour ahead because the pearls harden quite quickly.